GEAR COMPARISON

 Sessions logged: 38 on-water sessions, split across both reels with deliberate technique rotation.

-Supporting tester — Alex Mercer (The Finesse Guy): Evaluated both reels on lighter applications — 3/16 oz finesse jigs, skipping presentations under dock walkways, and line management during extended casting sessions.
+Supporting tester — Alex Mercer (The Finesse Guy): (Tournament Finesse & Light Tackle Specialist) Evaluated both reels on lighter applications — 3/16 oz finesse jigs, skipping presentations under dock walkways, and line management during extended casting sessions.
 His input is woven into the spool control and bearing sections specifically.

 Neither reel was pampered.
 Both got dunked, dragged through timber slime, and subjected to 15+ mph autumn headwinds on open water.
 That's the only testing environment that matters.